Exploring the outdoors

 Parks and gardens

 Dyffryn House and Gardens was the home of wealthy coal merchant, John Cory.
-These days it's a National Trust property - a vast Victorian mansion.
-Cory was a keen horticulturalist and with the help of landscape architect Thomas Mawson, he turned the 55 acres of gardens into a wonderland of fruit orchards, formal gardens and lakes.
+These days the vast Victorian mansion is a National Trust property.
+Cory was a keen horticulturalist, and with the help of landscape architect Thomas Mawson he turned the 55 acres of gardens into a wonderland of fruit orchards, formal gardens and lakes.

 Dunraven Gardens date back to the 16th century.
-They're a small, secluded series of fragrant gardens surrounded by ancient walls with the romantic ruins of a castle tower and gatehouse overlooking them.
-They're just a pebble's throw from the wide, sandy beach at Dunraven Bay.
+The small, secluded series of fragrant gardens are surrounded by ancient walls, overlooked by the romantic ruins of a castle tower and gatehouse.
+The serene location is just a pebble's throw from the wide, sandy beach of Dunraven Bay, also known as Southerndown - a great place for coastal walks and a day on the beach.
+Surrounded by open countryside, there's no better place for a picnic, swimming, surfing and fossil hunting.

-Porthkerry Country Park has 220 acres of peaceful woods and meadowland with great walks and heaps of trees to climb.
-It backs on to a pebbly beach and is home to an iconic viaduct.
-There are nature trails, picnic spots, barbecue zones and an adventure play area too.
+Also in the area is the impressive Porthkerry Country Park, with 220 acres of peaceful woods and meadowland great for walking and tree-climbing!
+This park also backs onto a pebbly beach, and is home to an iconic viaduct.
+There are nature trails, picnic spots, barbecue zones and an adventure play area too - perfect for a family day out.

 trees grass, path and benches in country park.